Alert Source Discuss

 Rationale

-Attributes are designed so that gateways can expose any specific features the bridge offers without having to use a specific endpoint.
-Having a unique endpoint, with modularity through attributes, SHOULD allow contracts to change the gateway they use while continuing to express messages the same way.
+Attributes are designed so that gateways can expose any specific features the bridge offers without having to use a proprietary interface.
+This should allow contracts to change the gateway they use while continuing to express messages the same way.
 This portability offers many advantages:

-• Bridge layering SHOULD be possible.
-In particular, this interface should allow for a new class of bridges that routes the message through multiple independent bridges.
+• Bridge layering is made easier.
+In particular, this interface should allow for gateways that route the message through multiple independent bridges.
 Delivery of the message could require one or multiple of these independent bridges depending on whether improved liveness or safety is desired.

-Some protocols gateway support doing arbitrary direct calls on the receiver.
-In that case, the receiver must detect that they are being called by the gateway to properly identify cross-chain messages.
+Some protocols gateway support doing arbitrary direct calls on the recipient.
+In that case, the recipient must detect that they are being called by the gateway to properly identify cross-chain messages.
 Getters are available on the gateway to figure out where the cross-chain message comes from (source chain and sender address).
 This approach has the downside that it allows anyone to trigger any call from the gateway to any contract.
 This is dangerous if the gateway ever holds any assets (ERC-20 or similar).
-The use of a dedicated executeMessage function on the receiver protects any assets or permissions held by the gateway against such attacks.
+The use of a dedicated receiveMessage function on the recipient protects any assets or permissions held by the gateway against such attacks.
 If the ability to perform direct calls is desired, this can be implemented as a wrapper on top of any gateway that implements this ERC.

 Backwards Compatibility